A Look Back At NYC’s Very First Pride Parade

 "I stayed at the head of the march the entire way, and at one point, I climbed onto the base of a light pole and looked back.
-I was astonished; we stretched out as far as I could see, thousands of us," Sargeant wrote in the Voice in 2010.
+I was astonished; we stretched out as far as I could see, thousands of us," Sargeant wrote in 2010.
 "There were no floats, no music, no boys in briefs.
 The cops turned their backs on us to convey their disdain, but the masses of people kept carrying signs and banners, chanting, and waving to surprised onlookers."

 Before Stonewall, the LGBTQ community primarily participated in silent vigils, including an event called the “Annual Reminder” in Philadelphia.
 "Since 1965, a small, polite group of gays and lesbians had been picketing outside Liberty Hall.
 The walk would occur in silence," Sargeant explained.
 "Required dress on men was jackets and ties; for women, only dresses.
 We were supposed to be unthreatening."

+The 2017 New York City Pride Parade marked another moment — the first time the Pride parade was broadcast on live television, showing just how far the movement has come.
 "After the 2016 Gay Pride March welcomed two million participants and 35 marching garrisons, it seems that NYC's LGBTQ community has become too loud to ignore, and now local affiliate station WABC-TV is getting in on the action," Timeout New York reported.